 The most effective way we here at CWCS can assist with your GDPR compliance preparations is through the review of your third party risk assessment and checklists.
 This way our compliance team can review that your requirements work within our IMS and services, and if there are any issues we can work together to address them.

 To further assist our customers with meeting the new GDPR requirements for systems operating on our infrastructure, CWCS will release a straightforward data processing addendum of all our services and will include extended audit rights that must be provided to the customer.

 We Respect Your Privacy – We will only use these details for this enquiry and won't share them with anyone else.

 Please contact your account manager on 0800 1 777 000 if any further information is required before submitting your third party risk assessment and checklist.

-CWCS is a secure hosting provider, our ISO 27001:2013 compliant security management is independently audited for your assurance that we will keep your information secure, intact, and only available to those authorised to access it.
+Compliant to ISO 9001:2015 & ISO 27001:2013, CWCS is independently audited for your assurance that you will receive the highest level of quality, and will ensure your information secure, intact, and only available to those authorised to access it.

 The UK Government G-Cloud is an initiative targeted at easing procurement by public-sector bodies in departments of the UK Government of commodity information technology services using cloud computing.

 The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards designed to ensure that ALL companies that accept, process, store or transmit credit card information maintain a secure environment.